Outreach programs encourage summer learning at Princeton

 Research Experience for Teachers, June-August

 Twenty high school students from Trenton will be on campus to interact with Princeton faculty and students and learn about materials science and solar energy research.
-Among other projects, the students will help create solar ovens that could improve the quality of life and environmental conditions in parts of Africa.
-They also will learn about batteries, fuel cells, solar cells and polymers from faculty members.
+Among other projects, the students will work on ceramic water filters that could improve the quality of life and environmental conditions in parts of Africa.
+On July 20-21, about 10 middle school students will participate in a related program that focuses on climate and energy sustainability.
 The program is supported by the National Science Foundation (through Princeton's Center for Complex Materials) and the U.S.-Africa Materials Institute.

 About 30 students from Middlesex High School in New Jersey will spend mornings on campus, visiting labs, hearing talks and participating in hands-on projects.
 Their work on materials science will serve as an introduction to a yearlong materials science and engineering course taught at their school.
 The program is organized by the Princeton Center for Complex Materials.